guettli/golang-and-vscode/README.md

 [Go](https://marketplace.visualstudio.com/items?itemName=golang.go) Official Plugin, provided by the Go team at Google.

+[GoGo CodeLens](https://marketplace.visualstudio.com/items?itemName=xiaoxuxxxx.gogo-codelens) shows links to the implementations of methods of interfaces.

 [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) YAML Language Support by Red Hat, with built-in Kubernetes syntax support (uses [prettier](https://prettier.io/) under the hood).

 [Highlight Files](https://marketplace.visualstudio.com/items?itemName=ArturoDent.highlight-files) I want to see immediately if a file is outside my workspace.
 This plugin changes the color of the tab of a file.
 You add a badge to the tab, too.
 I use the camping unicode symbol: 🏕.
 Related [StackOverflow question](https://stackoverflow.com/questions/75244211/vscode-search-in-a-directory-which-is-outside-the-workspace).